 There’s a whole list of features now available with e-commerce platforms to help small business market and sell their products and services.
 Choose the one most applicable to your needs.
-Select from options that are mobile-friendly, provide product comparison capability as well as customer reviews, special deals, abandoned cart functionality, gift certificates, social media connectivity, loyalty programs, live chat and multilingual support, integration with sellers such as Amazon and eBay.
+Make sure the option you choose is mobile-friendly, and look for other features such as customer reviews, special deals, abandoned cart functionality, gift certificates, social media connectivity, loyalty programs, live chat and multilingual support, integration with sellers such as Amazon and eBay.
 In the platforms discussed below, some of these options are evaluated.

 E-Commerce solution options: Top 3